hbkworld/streaming-spec/dimensions.md

 The time is mandatory for each signal.
 It can be equidistant or non-equidistant.

-### Absolute Time
+### Equidistant Time
 To calculate the absolute time for an equidistant time, There needs to be an absolute start value and a delta time.
 Both can be delivered by a separate, signal specific, meta information.

-- For a signal with values non-equidistant in time there is no meat information about time.
-  Time is delivered always as absolute time in the measured data block.
 - For a signal with values equidistant in time, the delta is mandatory.
 - The device might deliver the absolute time before delivering the first value point.
-- The device might resend this whenever its clock is being set (resynchronization).
+- The device might the absolute time whenever its clock is being set (resynchronization).
 - If the device does not possess a clock, there might be no absolute time at all.

 ~~~~ {.javascript}